 He is, as far as I am concerned, the best source of information.
 I won’t steal all his thunder.
 Instead I will summarise his thunder.

 I didn’t know that Janet Brown was found wearing too much jewellery for her to have slept comfortably in her bed that night.
-All sources suggested she was known to have gone to bed early and have been in the habit of sleeping naked.
+All sources suggested she was known to have gone to bed early and had been in the habit of sleeping naked.

 Britton, knowing more of the family routine, questions how anyone knew that for sure.